ParkinsonLab/Architect/README.md

 If you used any method other than any of the majority/voting rules for enzyme classification, there are EC predictions by individual tools that Architect will not necessarily be considering either due to the EC not figuring in the training data or due to the absence of a classifier for this EC.
 Given that this may impact model reconstruction, Architect will consider additional EC predictions by individual tools for this step.

 By default, Architect will take high-confidence EC predictions by PRIAM.
-Otherwise, the user has the option to choose those predictions made with high-confidence by at least x tools, where x ranges from 1 and 5.
+Otherwise, the user has the option to choose those predictions made with high-confidence by at least x tools, where x ranges from 1 to 5.

 ## 3. Settings for gap-filling